Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Rainbow Village is a small collection of buildings that was once part of a military dependent’s village built to house soldiers from China.
 One soldier didn’t want to leave, so he painted every surface of his home with bright colors.

-His idea worked, so his house still stands, and he still lives there (at age 94!).
-People call him Rainbow Grandpa, and you may even meet him when you go!
+His idea worked, so his house still stands!
+People call him Rainbow Grandpa, and he turned 100 years old in 2023!
 Rainbow Village is a little remote from other attractions, but you can’t leave it off your Taichung itinerary.
-For all the details, visit my guide to Rainbow Village.

 After visiting Rainbow Village, if you’ve still got time and energy before dinner, head to Luce Memorial Chapel (路思義教堂), an iconic Taichung building located on the campus of Tunghai University (東海大學).